RevenueHunt/docs/docs/how-to-guides/send-leads-to-zapier.md

 You can also build an email flow directly in Zapier to send customized follow-up emails right after the customer completes the quiz.

 Check [this Zapier article](https://zapier.com/help/create/email-and-text-messages/send-emails-in-zaps) for more information.

+---
+By following this article, you can set up your post-quiz email flow with Zapier or other CRMs.